Ishaaron Ishaaron Mein

 The series ended on 30 March 2020 due to the COVID-19 crisis, after 187 episodes.

 Plot

 The show features Yogi, a hearing-impaired man whose spirited handling of his disability and its acceptance by his family is meant to be inspiring.
 Yogi sets an example by celebrating life.
 The story traces his coming of age journey.
 He falls in love, gets his heart broken and finds unexpected love.

-Yogi Shrivastava lives in old Delhi along with his father Prakash, mother Kusum, grandparents Om and Geeta, brother Vivek, sister-in-law Rani, sister Khushi, Prakash's nephew Kabir and his wife Nisha.
-Yogi is deaf and mute.
-He lip reads and often understands others' words.
-He loves playing football but gets scolded by Prakash who continually tells him to focus on their electronic repair shop.